shaunc/ember-grid/README.md

 ### Defining the window

 Ember grid only displays data that fits into a fixed size window.
 Cells will only be rendered as (or just before) they scroll into view.
-This makes `ember-grid` is suitable for displaying very large datasets.
+This makes `ember-grid` suitable for displaying very large datasets.

 To specify the window, use the `height` and `width` attributes.
 The `rowHeight` attribute specifies the (outer) height of rows in the body of the grid.